 Scheduling Coordinator Termination.
 In the event that the Scheduling Coordinator no longer wishes to retain its long-term Wheeling Through Priority(s) to the CAISO, it may terminate this Agreement on giving the CAISO not less than ninety (90) days advance written notice.

-Termination Costs.
-In the event of a termination of the LTWTSA, the Scheduling Coordinator shall be responsible paying any termination costs determined in accordance with its corresponding LTWTUCA
+2.3.3 Termination Costs.
+In the event of a termination of the LTWTSA, the Scheduling Coordinator shall be responsible for paying any termination costs determined in accordance with the terms of the CAISO tariff and its corresponding LTWTUCA.

-Survival.
-This LTWTSA shall continue in effect after termination to the extent necessary to provide for final billings and payments and for costs incurred hereunder and under the corresponding LTWTUCA, including billings and payments pursuant to this LTWTSA.
+2.3.4 Survival.
+This LTWTSA shall continue in effect after termination to the extent necessary to provide for final billings and payments for costs incurred hereunder and under the corresponding LTWTUCA, including billings and payments pursuant to this LTWTSA.